Working-Class Studies Association: Organization

-Anyone may become a member of the WCSA.
-The administration of the WCSA is conducted by the Steering Committee, which is elected by the members.
+Anyone may become a member of WCSA.
+The administration of WCSA is conducted by the Executive Committee, which is elected by the members.
 Elections are conducted by the Election Committee.
-The Steering Committee consists of the president, the president-elect, the immediate past-president, the secretary, and the treasurer in addition to four at-large members and the chair of the Working-Class Academics Section.
+The Executive Committee consists of the president, the president-elect, the immediate past-president, the secretary, and the treasurer in addition to four at-large members and the chair of the Working-Class Academics section.

-The current president is Terry Easton (University of North Georgia).
-Past president is Michele Fazio (University of North Carolina at Pembroke) and president elect is Cherie Rankin (Heartland Community College).
+The current president is Sarah Attfield (University of Technology, Sydney).
+Past-president is Jen Vernon (Sierra College, California) and president-elect is Jeffrey Cabusao (Bryant University, Rhode Island).

 Archives

 Michael Zweig, professor emeritus and former director of the Center for Study of Working Class Life at the State University of New York at Stony Brook, has arranged for archival materials documenting the founding of the WCSA to be housed at the Tamiment Library and Robert F. Wagner Archives at New York University.

 Archives related to the WCSA include those for the Center for Working-Class Studies, housed at the Maag Library, Youngstown State University.
 Documents from the founding and development of the Center for Study of Working Class Life can be found in the university archive of the State University of New York at Stony Brook.